AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

    ![](assets/s_ncs_user_validation_submit_content_notif.png)

-1. They can then log on to the console, open the delivery and edit it using a simplified wizard to change the subject, HTML and text content, and send proofs.
+1. They can then log on to the console, open the delivery and edit it using a simplified assistant to change the subject, HTML and text content, and send proofs.

    ![](assets/s_user_validation_content_edition.png)